Sustainability Network Meeting

 The launch of the Sustainability Network to all members is an important part of this process, creating a space for illustrators, literary translators and writers to discuss concerns, industry insights, and share resources and general tips.

-You can also read more about the Tree to Me and hear from some of the authors we met with to hear about their experiences discussing their books’ sustainability with their publishers.
+You can also read more about the Tree to Me campaign and hear from some of the authors we met with to hear about their experiences discussing their books’ sustainability with their publishers.

 Need to know